dkmfbk/springlesREST/README.md

-#springlesREST
+#SpringlesREST

-**springlesREST** is a REST web service that exposes useful methods to mange a SPRINGLES repository
+**SpringlesREST** is a REST web service that exposes useful methods to mange a SPRINGLES repository

 * create/delete a repository
 * upload data